Obasohan2/dreamsfitness_sub/TESTING.md

   ![](media/WebHome.png)

-  I went on to fix the error by adding the missing navbar toggler button to the Mobile navigation.
+  I went on to fix the error by adding the missing navbar toggler button to the Mobile navigation and label to the search.

 </details>

 <details>
-<summary>Vist Shop - Catalogue</summary>
+<summary>Vist Shop - Catalog</summary>

 ![](media/waveprod.png)